centarro/commerce-docs/docs/v2/developer-guide/customers/profiles.md

 #### Adding fields to the customer profile vs. creating new profile types
 The *customer* profile should contain all the billing information needed to process an order.
 If you have physical products and use the *Commerce shipping* module, then *customer* profiles can also be used for the shipping information associated with orders.
 For simpler commerce sites, especially those that are B2C, the *address* field may be all you need for the *customer* profile.
 For additional information, you could create a separate profile type to manage information about your customer like name and phone number.
 With this architecture, your customers would only enter need to enter their contact information once, for that separate profile type.
 In contrast, if you added the contact name and phone number fields to the *customer* profile, your customers would need to repeatedly enter that information for every billing and shipping address added.

 For other commerce sites, your customers may actually be purchasing agents who order on behalf of a number of end users.
 In that case, you might need a set of additional fields associated with *each* billing and shipping address, such as contact email, contact name, contact phone, a note field, reference to a customer organization, reference to an assigned sales representative, etc. So, you would add each of these fields to your *customer* profile type.
-Your customers would have the flexiblity to enter completely different sets of data for each of their *customer* profiles.
+Your customers would have the flexibility to enter completely different sets of data for each of their *customer* profiles.
 Ultimately, you'll need to decide what information needs to be captured on a per-order basis vs. what customer information you need apart from that billing- and shipping-specific data.

 ### Create a profile type
 To create a new profile type: